 The Tobago Cays are close to Canouan which consists of a cluster of 5 small islands protected by a horseshoe reef.
 The cays have extensive coral reefs, perfect for snorkeling the azure blue shallow waters.

 For a more thrilling experience, you snorkel outside the reef in ink-blue water and maybe catch sight of a reef shark.
 Marvel at the beautiful sea life of fish, green turtles, and rays.
 The Captain will take you ashore in the tender for an island barbeque on Baradel Cay and don’t forget to sign the Pirates log book at the end of the trail.

 The island of Mayreau is another tiny island and definitely has one of the prettiest bays.
 Salt Whistle Bay lays on the northern tip of the island and is very protected.
 Stop here to walk on the soft sandy beach lined with palm trees.
 There are a few local vendors selling snacks and souvenirs along the beach.
 Follow the only road to a small village with spectacular views of the nearby Tobago Cays.
 The nearby island of Ile Mopian which is just a sandy spit with a reef makes you feel like you have just been stranded on a deserted island.

 Petit St. Vincent

-Deserving of its name, Petit St. Vincent is the smallest island in the Grenadines chain with just 22 individual cottages for accommodation discreetly positioned around the island.
-The beautiful bay offers the relaxed Caribbean experience off the beaten track for yacht charter guests.
-Enjoy your cocktails at sunset on the flybridge while the Captain grill some seafood on the barbecue and your private Chef prepares a delicious dessert.
+Deserving of its name, Petit St. Vincent is the smallest island in the Grenadines chain, with just 22 individual cottages for accommodation discreetly positioned around the island.
+The beautiful bay offers a relaxed Caribbean experience off the beaten track.
+Enjoy your cocktails at sunset on the flybridge while the Captain grills some seafood to accompany the amazing meal served by your private chef.